james-chapmanhhlg/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.

+# 2023-11-30
+- "Today's programming wisdom is to write code that is not only functional but also readable and maintainable.
+Invest time in naming variables and functions properly, keeping the code organized, and adding comments to explain complex logic.
+This will make your code easier to understand for yourself and others who may need to work on it in the future, saving time and reducing errors."